Evidence Note 02: Technical Analysis and Workforce Impact Assessment of Proposed Retrospective Settlement Reforms

-Technical analysis and workforce impact assessment of proposed retrospective settlement reform under the Earned Settlement proposal.
+Technical analysis and workforce impact assessment of proposed retrospective settlement reform under CP1448, with attention to attrition, employer sunk costs, fiscal contribution and family integration.

 Summary